Atlas-OS/Atlas/app/README.md

 [Language documentation](docs/i18n.md) covers language selection, catalog readiness and adding translations.
 [Writing guidance](docs/writing.md) describes the app's voice.

+For app or installation problems, use **Export diagnostics** in Settings or the installation/media pages.
+It creates a local ZIP of app and playbook evidence;
+review it before sharing privately.
+If the window cannot open, run `AtlasManager.exe --export-diagnostics`.
+See [support diagnostics](../docs/diagnostics.md) for log locations, collection limits and the reporting process.

 ## Languages

 The app follows the Windows display language by default and offers a manual